Binning is Sinning: Redemption for Hubble Diagram using Photometrically Classified Type Ia Supernovae

 \section{Review of SALT2 and BBC}

-Using the SALT2 framework \citep{Guy2010}, BBC is a fitting procedure that delivers a HD corrected for selection effects and corrected for contamination.
-BBC incorporates three main features: 1) BEAMS \citep{BEAMS2007}, 2) fitting in redshift bins to avoid dependence on cosmological parameters \citep{Marriner2011}, and 3) detailed simulation to correct distance biases \citep{Kessler2019_sim}.
+Using the SALT2 framework \citep{Guy2010}, BBC is a fitting procedure that delivers an HD corrected for selection effects and corrected for contamination.
+BBC incorporates three main features: (1) BEAMS \citep{BEAMS2007}, (2) fitting in redshift bins to avoid dependence on cosmological parameters \citep{Marriner2011}, and (3) detailed simulation to correct distance biases \citep{Kessler2019_sim}.

-For each event, a SALT2 light curve fit determines the time of peak brigtness ($t_0$), stretch ($x_1$), color parameter ($c$), and amplitude ($x_0$) with $m_B\equiv -2.5\log_{10}(x_0)$.
-Within BBC, the measured distance modulus is defined by the Tripp equation \citep{Tripp1998},
+For each event, a SALT2 light-curve fit determines the time of peak brightness ($t_0$), stretch ($x_1$), color parameter ($c$), and amplitude ($x_0$) with $m_B\equiv -2.5\log_{10}(x_0)$.
+Within BBC, the measured distance modulus is defined by the Tripp equation \citep{Tripp1998}:

 where $\alpha$ and $\beta$ are the stretch- and color-luminosity parameters, $\M$ is a global offset, and $\mubias$ is a distance-bias correction for each event, $\mu - \mutrue$, determined from a large simulation.
 The $\mubias$ value for each event is evaluated by interpolating in a 5-dimensional space of $\{z,x_1,c,\alpha,\beta\}$.
 In Eq.~\ref{eq:mu}, there is an implicit SN index $i$ for $\mu,m_B,x_1,c$, and $\mubias$; this index is suppressed for readability.
 To simplify this study, host-SN correlations have been ignored in Eq.~\ref{eq:mu}, and also in the simulations used for validation.